August 15, 2024, 3:45 pm | Read time: 10 minutes

 6. Plage de Cala Rossa – Favignana Island

-In the south of Favignana Island, west of Sicily, lies the idyllic Cala Rossa Bay, whose beach is considered one of the most beautiful on the island.
+In the south of Favignana Island, west of Sicily, lies the idyllic Cala Rossa Bay, whose beach is considered one of the island’s most beautiful.
 It consists of two small sandy bays from which you can enjoy a magnificent view.
 From Sicily, it is accessible by ferry.
-Plage de Cala Rossa is definitely one of the most beautiful beaches in Italy for us.
+For us, Plage de Cala Rossa is definitely one of Italy’s most beautiful beaches.
 Along the coastline, there are numerous cafes, restaurants, and bars.
 Particularly noteworthy is the Rancho Plage restaurant with a beautiful terrace, sea view, and great seafood dishes.
 Our tip: The nearest town is Porto Vecchio, perfect for ending a long beach day in style.
 A sunset boat tour is recommended here, as the city’s scenery appears in full splendor when viewed from the water.

 Also interesting: Vacation in Sicily – the best tips